-In addition to left and right liquid container inlets, manifold is equipped with an input from a high-pressure reserve header assembly.
-This input is located on side of manifold.
+In addition to left and right liquid container / highpressure cylinder inlets, manifold is equipped with an input from a high-pressure reserve header assembly.
+This input is located on bottom of manifold cabinet.

 Refer to Figure 23 for high-pressure reserve header assembly components.